Best Muay Thai Shorts: A Compendium of Style 2019

 Best Muay Thai Shorts

 Ask 10 different people and you might get 10 different answers.
 Comfort and fit are definitely the most important factors.
 Too small and you risk the shorts riding up your crack; too big and you might look kinda goofy.
 It’s all Goldilocks and you want something that’s “just right”.
 That aside, it boils down to if you are a fashionista or NOT.
 If you are a connoisseur of style, you want shorts that are outstanding and unique.
-On the other side of the spectrum, there are many folks whose idea of the best Muay Thai shorts are the ones that you can get on a sale.
+On the other side of the spectrum, there are many folks whose idea of the best Muay Thai shorts are the ones that you can get at a big discount.

 My recommendation is to go for a reputable brand.
 Cheapies can be easy on the wallet but won’t last as long.
 The elastic bands or the seams will come apart quickly under heavy usage (see below).
 So by all means, avoid buying those souvenir nylon shorts branded with Thai Boxing that you can get from Patpong Night Market.
 They are okay to give away as gifts but definitely not for training.